Annual Income Statement Guide For Freelancers In Spain

 2.1.
 Requirements for submitting the joint income statement

-It is a modality that can only be used by those who are in these situations:
+It is a modality that those who are in these situations can only use:

 - With a marital relationship.
 That is, you are married, with or without children.